github/developer.github.com/content/v3/pulls/comments.md

 directly to a commit, outside of the Pull Request view), and Issue Comments (which do not reference a portion of the unified diff).

-Pull Request Review Comments leverage [these](#custom-mime-types) custom MIME types.
-You can read more about the use of MIME types in the API [here](/v3/media/).
+Pull Request Review Comments leverage [these custom media types](#custom-media-types).
+You can read more about the use of media types in the API [here](/v3/media/).

 ## List comments on a pull request